By Paul Lundgren

-“We did a Zeppelin cover and there were five or six girls who were really rowdy in the crowd,” says Rohrbaugh.
+“We did a Zeppelin cover and there were five or six girls who were really rowdy in the crowd,” Rohrbaugh said.
 “They jumped up and stole our microphones, finished the song for us … probably better than we were going to do it.

 “They were obviously inebriated and didn’t want the fun to end, so they wouldn’t give the microphones back for the next song.
 We just played with them screaming into the microphones.”

 Two legendary bands from before there was a Homegrown played the 13th annual festival.
-Low returned for the first time in five years and only the second time as a three- piece, closing out a show at Sacred Heart.
-Puddle Wonderful reunited at R. T. Quinlan’s for its only show since 1998.
+Low returned for the first time in five years and only the second time as a three-piece, closing out a show at Sacred Heart.
+Puddle Wonderful reunited at R. T. Quinlan’s for the band’s only show since 1998.

-Raschick grew up in rural Wisconsin and came to Superior to attend UWS.
+Raschick grew up in rural Wisconsin and came to the Twin Ports to attend the University of Wisconsin-Superior.
 He started hosting a radio show at the college station in 2004, taking on the persona of Walt Dizzo.
 By 2007 he was providing volunteer help for Homegrown, then became a steering committee member in 2009.

 When David-Massett decided after Homegrown 13 to return to Jacksonville, Fla. to open a movie theater with her husband, Raschick was the steering committee’s clear choice to be her successor.

-Six years later, David-Massett is still operating Sun-Ray Cinema.
-“It was a closed single- screen movie theater when we moved back to Jacksonville,” she says.
+Seven years later, David-Massett was still operating Sun-Ray Cinema.
+“It was a closed single-screen movie theater when we moved back to Jacksonville,” she said in 2018.
 “We’ve since added a second auditorium, making it an almost 21st Century business, kinda sorta.
 It’s doing really well.”

 2012: Homegrown 14